-Trend data for colonoscopy follow-ups within 360 days are available for the years 2014 to 2016.
-Over this period colonoscopy follow-up rates within 360 days have decreased for both sexes, and in each group in the target age range.1
+Trend data for the colonoscopy follow-up rate within 360 days are available for the years 2014 to 2017.
+Over this period the rate decreased from 73.1% to 66.1%.
+Similar trends were observed for both sexes, and in each group in the target age range.1

 Changes in the reporting process for follow-up colonoscopies, as well as changes in diagnostic assessment pathway practices between years, may be factors contributing to this observed decrease.1 It should also be noted that this indicator relies on information being reported to the Program Register; however, this is not mandatory, leading to incomplete data.